CCI-MOC/moc-public/docs/workflow.md

 # Branches
 The MOC workflow is as follows:

-1. Create a new local branch
+1. Create a new local branch:

 	git branch -b NEWBRANCH

 2. Do your commits
-3. Push back to github, on a new remote branch with the same name.
+3. Push back to github, on a new remote branch with the same name:

 	git push -u origin NEWBRANCH